 1. Step Back and Reach

 Javier Sánchez Mingorance/EyeEm/Getty Images

-"Extend your arms overhead and step out with your right leg at a 45-degree angle.
+"Extend your arms overhead, and step out with your right leg at a 45-degree angle.
 Rotate your torso to the left side, simultaneously reaching your arms over to the left.
 Repeat eight times on each side.
-You want to make sure there's some distance in between your feet, which is the key to this exercise, and will turn on and work the inner thigh muscles.
+You want to make sure there's some distance in between your feet, which is the key to this exercise and will turn on and work the inner thigh muscles.
 Push off your left glute to open your leg, and close it to bring you back in.
 At P.vole, we put your spine and torso into different rotations—combined with extension—and steps with the lower body.
-It allows your muscles to constantly lengthen and engage to create stabilization through your torso, and makes your abs work to stabilize your back."
+It allows your muscles to constantly lengthen and engage to create stabilization through your torso and makes your abs work to stabilize your back."

-This one works the full body, but with an emphasis on your lower core.
-Reach your arms overhead and extend your right leg out in front at about 12 o'clock.
+"This one works the full body with an emphasis on your lower core.
+Reach your arms overhead, and extend your right leg out in front at about 12 o'clock.
 Make sure to have a slight bend in your (left) standing leg!
-Lean slightly backward, bend your right knee, and lift your right leg to 90 degrees in front of you and at the same time press your arms down to shoulder-height.
-Repeat six times each side.
-The combination of both stretching your abdominals while reaching back with the contraction of pulling your abs in with the knee lift, will reduce your bloating symptoms while also sculpting and strengthening your abs!
+Lean slightly backward, bend your right knee, and lift your right leg to 90° in front of you.
+At the same time, press your arms down to shoulder height.
+Repeat six times on each side.
+The combination of both stretching your abdominals while reaching back with the contraction of pulling your abs in with the knee lift will reduce your bloating symptoms while sculpting and strengthening your abs!"

 "Position yourself on your hands and knees, making sure your knees are directly under your hips and your wrists are directly under shoulders, and extend your right leg back straight to 6 o'clock while shifting your entire body back slightly, extending your arms in front of you on the mat.
 From here, reach your left hand up to the ceiling and rotate your torso to the left side.
 Make sure to stabilize your weight in your left glute!
-This twist in your torso will also help lengthen your abs, but also open up your chest, maximizing your overall blood flow.
+This twist in your torso will also help lengthen your abs and open up your chest, maximizing your overall blood flow.
 A little extra challenge: Look up toward the ceiling as you reach up to improve your overall balance."

-"If you're having trouble with the bridge flow series, Breed says you can create a diamond shape with your hands and place them under your pelvis for extra support."
+If you're having trouble with the bridge flow series, Breed says you can create a diamond shape with your hands and place them under your pelvis for extra support.

-If you don't feel like moving at all while bloated, Breed has one last tip—"If I'm bloated and really don't feel like moving, I like to just lay on a yoga bolster and take a few deep breaths.
+If you don't feel like moving at all while bloated, Breed has one last tip.
+"If I'm bloated and really don't feel like moving, I like to just lay on a yoga bolster and take a few deep breaths.
 We can all do that, at least."

 This article was originally published at an earlier date and has since been updated.